pstefanovic/grpc-load-balancing/README.md

 ### Weighted Traffic Routing ~ Canary

-Run 2 server versions as a headless services, proxy is deployed as a sidecar on each client instance.
-No load balancing implementation needed in client application.
-No proxy on the server side.
+Run two server versions as headless services, and a proxy is deployed as a sidecar on each client instance.
+No load-balancing implementation is needed in a client application—also, no proxy on the server side.

 ```sh
 kubectl create namespace canary